lexoyo/documents/interviews/user_interview.md

-Hi ProjectName, you are a user since quiet a while!
+Hi ProjectName, you are a user since quite a while!
 We wanted to share your experience with our service, and how you use our tools to build your community.
 Before starting, could you present your project?

 1. How did you hear about IndieHosters?